ivangfr/kubernetes-minikube-environment/bookservice-kong-keycloak/README.md

 ## Create a namespace

-Let's create a new namespace called `dev`.
-For it, in a terminal and inside `kubernetes-environment/bookservice-kong-keycloak` folder, run the following command
+In a terminal, run the following command to create a new namespace called `dev`
 ```
-kubectl apply -f yaml-files/dev-namespace.yaml
+kubectl create namespace dev
 ```
 > To delete run
 > ```
-> kubectl delete -f yaml-files/dev-namespace.yaml
+> kubectl delete namespace dev
 > ```

 To list all namespaces run